bbyars/mountebank/README.md

 Not all of mountebank's goals are currently implemented, but fear not, for he has a team of top-notch open source developers, and they are legion.

+## Roadmap

+mountebank is used by a large number of companies and I think it's important to convey my best guess as to what the feature roadmap is.
+I've adopted github tools to manage the roadmap.
+Specifically, the [projects](https://github.com/bbyars/mountebank/projects) page shows the features by release.
+The release names match the versions I show in the [milestones](https://github.com/bbyars/mountebank/milestones) page, which gives expected dates.

+mountebank is provided free of charge and maintained in my free time.
+All timeline expectations are best guesses, but sometimes life interferes.

 ## Support

 Visit the [Google group](https://groups.google.com/forum/#!forum/mountebank-discuss)